psjdavid/Tuppers_self-referential_formula/README.md

 The formula is called 'tupper's self-referential formula' because when we draw the function, we will get the similar shape of the formula.
 To change that formula into python code, you should set which text will be marker first.
-As I noticed above, I'll use hangeul, which is 'ㅇ'.
+As I noticed above, I'll use *, which is a marker.

 The main structure is like below;
 1. importing concept of 'floor'